Internship Program

 Animal Care Internship Types:

-Species in the Ambassador Animal area include African penguin, bald eagle, spur-thigh tortoise, opossum and a large variety of other small mammals, birds of prey, and reptiles.
-Additionally, interns may participate in the Zoo’s educational programs including the Wild Wonders Animal Show, off-site programming, and media appearances.
+- Species in the Ambassador Animal area include African penguin, bald eagle, spur-thigh tortoise, opossum and a large variety of other small mammals, birds of prey, and reptiles.
+Additionally, interns may participate in the Zoo’s onsite educational programs, off-site programming, and media appearances.

-Carnivore interns will shadow carnivore keepers learning the husbandry of a wide variety of carnivores with an emphasis on safety.
-Species in this internship big and small cats, bears, otters, and canids.
+- Carnivore interns will shadow carnivore keepers learning the husbandry of a wide variety of carnivores with an emphasis on safety.
+Species in this internship: big and small cats, sloth bears, otters, canids, and misc small mammals.

-Hoofstock and Birds interns will shadow both the large and small hoofstock teams learning the daily routines and care practices for large variety of species.
+- Hoofstock and Birds interns will learn the daily routines and care practices for wide range of species including domestic farm animals, tropical birds, and small and large hoofstock.
 These Interns will be exposed to the Asian elephant program and daily routine, however direct experience with the elephants will be limited.
-Species in this internship also include black rhino, plains zebra, giant anteater, red river hogs, lorikeet, ostrich, a variety of free flight tropical birds and more.
+Species in this internship also include black rhino, plains zebra, giant anteater, red river hogs, lorikeet, ostrich, plus a variety of free flight tropical birds, domestic farm animals, and more.

-Primate interns will learn the husbandry practices specific to primates though shadowing primate and great ape keepers and assisting with their daily routines.
-Species in this internship include great apes, lesser apes, various monkey species, and prosimians.
+- Primate interns will learn the husbandry practices specific to primates though shadowing primate and great ape keepers and assisting with their daily routines.
+Species in this internship include great apes, lesser apes, and various species of monkey and prosimians.

 1 Zoo Drive